 crash-landed on deck during the night.
 (Flying

-out of its mouth.
+out of their mouths.
 We called these little guys "navigators"

-- not very good ones though, as they had flown their host onto our
+- not very good ones though, as they had flown their hosts onto our

 A flying fish "navigator".